Skip to main content

 Step 3: Submit Letters of Recommendation

-Letters must be submitted by Nov.
-16 through the AMCAS Letter Service.
+Letters must be submitted by November 1, 2025 through the AMCAS Letter Service.
 The UND SMHS cannot accept letters not submitted through AMCAS.

 Types of letters as defined by AMCAS:

 • A Committee Letter is a letter authored by a pre-health committee or pre-health advisor and intended to represent your institution’s evaluation of you.
-A Committee Letter may or may not include additional letters written in support of your application
+A Committee Letter may or may not include additional letters written in support of your application.

 • A Letter Packet is a packet or set of letters assembled and distributed by your institution, often by the institution’s career center.
 A Letter Packet may include a cover sheet from your pre-health committee or advisor; however, in contrast to a Committee Letter, a Letter Packet does not include an evaluative letter from your pre-health committee or advisor.